AsvnDG/W11-Desktop-Mod/TrafficMonitor/Readme.md

 5. go to line 638, change the g_settings.webContentsUpdateInterval * 60 to g_settings.webContentsUpdateInterval * 1
 6. compile the mod
 7. then use the forked mod (that you just compile), put http://localhost:8000/config.xml to its web content and set everything necessary
+8. and/or copy and paste the content of Taskbar Clock Customization.txt into mod advanced tab